google/fhir-data-pipes/README.md

 - Enable the BigQuery API in the project and dataset with the same name in the project
 - Download, install, and initialize the `gcloud` cli: https://cloud.google.com/sdk/docs/quickstart
 - Make sure you can authenticate with the project using the CLI: https://developers.google.com/identity/sign-in/web/sign-in
-  * `gcloud init`
+  * `$ gcloud init`
-  * `gcloud auth application-default login`
+  * `$ gcloud auth application-default login`
   * Create a service account for the project, generate a key, and save it securely locally
   * Add the `bigquery.dataEditor` and `bigquery.jobUser` roles to the project in the `IAM & Admin`/`Roles` settings or using the cli:
-    - `gcloud projects add-iam-policy-binding openmrs-260803 --role roles/bigquery.admin --member serviceAccount:openmrs-fhir-analytics@openmrs-260803.iam.gserviceaccount.com`
+    - `$ gcloud projects add-iam-policy-binding openmrs-260803 --role roles/bigquery.admin --member serviceAccount:openmrs-fhir-analytics@openmrs-260803.iam.gserviceaccount.com`
-    - `gcloud projects add-iam-policy-binding openmrs-260803 --role roles/healthcare.datasetAdmin --member serviceAccount:openmrs-fhir-analytics@openmrs-260803.iam.gserviceaccount.com`
+    - `$ gcloud projects add-iam-policy-binding openmrs-260803 --role roles/healthcare.datasetAdmin --member serviceAccount:openmrs-fhir-analytics@openmrs-260803.iam.gserviceaccount.com`
   * Activate the service account for your project using `gcloud auth activate-service-account <your-service-account> --key-file=<your-key-file> --project=<your project>`
   * Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable: https://cloud.google.com/docs/authentication/getting-started#setting_the_environment_variable